auca/com.410/Practice_Tasks/Practice_04.md

 ## Problem #18: "if"

-Analyze the structured constructs of the C program below using the Radare2 (`radare2`) reverse engineering tool, focusing on the implementation of the `if` construct.
+Analyze the structured constructs of the C program below using the Radare2 (`radare2`) reverse engineering tool, focusing on the implementation of the `if` constructs.

 ```C
 #include <stdio.h>